SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-SFP Autoimmune Diseases I+II_Baker Frost.md

 recall your tolerance breaking mutations(very rare):
 - AIRE mutation => autoimmune polyglandular syndrome when your self antigen's dont' appear and get presented in the thymus , manifestations of several autoimmune dz
-- FOXP3 = improper dev + activity of Tregs if mutated. -> IPEX - immune dysregulation, polyendocrinopathy, enteropathy, Xlinked
+- FOXP3 = improper dev + activity of Tregs if mutated. -> IPEX - immune dysregulation, polyendocrinopathy, enteropathy, Xlinked XLAS
 - FAs/Fas L mutations -> no proper apoptosis + you get a lot of representation of self lymphocytes => autoimmune lymphoproliferative syndrome

 no simple answers to why MOST ppl have autoimmune dz tho - combo of genetic and epigenetic factors possibly